vasim-hub/JustMusic/README.md

 ### Just Music - Project Code Understanding

 This is a Just Music app for Listening Music with great features.
-By interacting with this app you can browse the latest albums,songs and many more…
+By interacting with this app you can browse the latest albums,songs and many more

 **Architecture and Pattern**
 - Clean Architecture